-\paragraph{Convergence Behaviour.} In Figure~\ref{fig:curves} we show the convergence of Algorithm~\ref{alg4} with a fixed stepsize on a strongly-monotone ($a=1$) and monotone ($a=0$) instance.
-In the strongy-convex case we see linear convergence up to the level of the heterogenity parameter and the noise.
-The convergence on the non-strongly monotone problem is stronger affected by the noise, but interestingly we also see linear convergence (with oscillations) when there is no noise.
-Note that convergence to some limit accuracy is expected since when a constant stepsize is used in stochastic optimization/stochastic variational inequalities with strong convexity/monotonicity, the algorithm is usually guaranteed to converge to a vicinity of the solution, see, e.g., Theorem 2 in \cite{Mishchenko2019:extragradient}.
-This is also in accordance to Theorem \ref{app:th1} which for a fixed stepsize gurantees convergence to some non-zero limit accuracy and says that the error to drop to zero one needs to choose a decreasing stepsize.
-We additionally validate in the Appendix~\ref{sec_stepsize} that with decreasing stepsize, algorithm can converge to zero error.
+\textbf{Convergence Behaviour.} In Figure~\ref{fig:curves}, we show the convergence of Algorithm~\ref{alg4} with a fixed stepsize on the strongly-monotone ($a=1$) and monotone ($a=0$) instances.
+In the strongly-monotone case, we see a linear convergence up to some level defined by the heterogeneity parameter and the noise.
+The convergence for the non-strongly-monotone problem is slower, but we also see a linear convergence up to some level (for bilinear problems this behavior is expected from the theoretical point of view \cite{korpelevich1976extragradient}).
+Note that the convergence to some limiting accuracy is expected since when a constant stepsize is used in stochastic optimization/stochastic variational inequalities with strong convexity/monotonicity, algorithms are usually guaranteed to converge only to a vicinity of the solution, see, e.g., Theorem 2 in \cite{Mishchenko2019:extragradient}.
+This is also in accordance with Theorem \ref{app:th1} that, for a fixed stepsize, guarantees the convergence to some non-zero limit accuracy and says that, to achieve the zero error, one needs to choose a decreasing stepsize.
+We additionally validate in Section~\ref{sec_stepsize} of the supplementary material that with a decreasing stepsize, the algorithm can converge to the zero error.

-\paragraph{Depencence on the Heterogenity parameter $D$.} In a second set of experiments we aim to verify the dependence on the data heterogeneity parameter $D$.
+\textbf{Dependence on the Heterogeneity parameter $D$.} In the second set of experiments, we aim to verify the dependence on the data heterogeneity parameter $D$.
 Therefore, we consider the setting when $\sigma^2=0$.
-From our theory, equation~\eqref{t_sm}, we predict that the most significant term in the convergence rate (when $\sigma^2=0$) scales as $\mathcal{ O} \bigl(\smash{\frac{ D^2}{p^2 K^2}}\bigr)$ (since the primary goal of this experiment is to study the dependence on $p$, $D$, $K$, we omit all the other fixed parameters for simplicity).
-We repeat experiments for different $a>0$ (strongly-monotone case) with number of iterations needed until the error $\smash{\textstyle \frac{1}{M}\sum_{m=1}^M \|z_m^{k} - z^* \|^2} < \epsilon $, for different $\epsilon$.
-In all these experiments the step size is tuned individually.
+From our theory, equation~\eqref{t_sm}, we predict that the most significant term in the convergence rate when $\sigma^2=0$ scales as $\mathcal{ O} \bigl(\smash{\frac{ D^2}{p^2 K^2}}\bigr)$ (since the primary goal of this experiment is to study the dependence on $p$, $D$, $K$, we omit all the other fixed parameters for simplicity).
+We take $b = 1$, $a=1$ and conduct experiments with the number of iterations needed to achieve the error $\smash{\textstyle \frac{1}{M}\sum_{m=1}^M \|z_m^{k} - z^* \|^2} < \varepsilon $, for different $\varepsilon$.
+In all these experiments, the stepsize is tuned individually.